Juliet-Simpson/Find-A-Bible-Quote/README.md

 ## **Preview**

-The deployed site on GitHub Pages can be viewed [here.](https://find-a-bible-quote.herokuapp.com/)
+The site deployed to Heroku can be viewed [here.](https://find-a-bible-quote.herokuapp.com/)

 Login details for admin are: